Magnetic switching of phonon angular momentum in a ferrimagnetic insulator

 As charge-neutral and spinless bosons, phonons are inherently challenging to manipulate directly.
 This complexity is particularly pronounced for those truly chiral phonons\cite{ishito2023truly,ueda2023chiral}, which possess angular momentum and chirality linked by inversion symmetry intrinsic to their structural framework.
 While theoretical proposals suggest the potential for structurally engineered control of angular momentum-carrying phonons through methods such as interlayer sliding\cite{chen2023phonon}, strain\cite{rostami2022strain} and moir\'{e} engineering\cite{suri2021chiral}, practical demonstrations have yet to be realized.
 In contrast, phonons with oppositely directed angular momentum states connected by time-reversal symmetry (TRS) offer a viable pathway for control through magnetization or external magnetic fields.
 Such phonons can be either truly or falsely chiral, as discussed later.
 We call them chiral phonon hereinafter.
-Experimentally, phonon Zeeman splitting has been observed in phonon modes with large magnetic moments\cite{cheng2020large,baydin2022magnetic,hernandez2023observation,wu2023fluctuation}, as well as gate-tuned phonon polarization mediated by Landau levels\cite{sonntag2021electrical}.
+Chiral phonons can exhibit large Zeeman effect via coupling to electrons\cite{Juraschek2017Dynamical,Anastassakis1972Morphic}.
+Experimentally, it has been observed in phonon modes with large magnetic moments\cite{cheng2020large,baydin2022magnetic,hernandez2023observation,Schaack_1976CeF3,schaack1977CeCl3}, as well as gate-tuned phonon polarization mediated by Landau levels\cite{sonntag2021electrical}.
 However, these field-induced chiral phonon splitting vanishes at zero magnetic field, due to modes with opposite phonon angular momentum relying on TRS breaking.
 Non-volatile control of phonon angular momentum without altering the structure or composition of the material remains elusive.